darkautism/rkllm-rs/README_zh_TW.md

 Options:
       --model_type <model_type>
-          Some module have special prefix in prompt, use this to fix [possible values: normal, deepseek] -c, --context_len <max_context_len>
+          some module have special prefix in prompt, use this to fix [possible values: normal, deepseek] -c, --context_len <max_context_len>
           Maximum number of tokens in the context window -n, --new_tokens <max_new_tokens>